8 Typography Tips For Designers: Make Fonts Speak

 Minimalism can’t hurt

-Sometimes, when designers aim at showing all the facets of a digital product, they try to use lots of various styles and fonts all in a single design.
+Sometimes, when designers aim to show all the facets of a digital product, they try to use many different styles and fonts in a single design.
 As a result, they get a design overloaded with unnecessary distracting details and lacking a proper mood.

-Also, copy content shouldn’t overwhelm users with unnecessary information.
-Of course, it’s a writer’s job to create appropriate text still designers need to collaborate with them to make sure the text will fit a design.
+Also, the copy content shouldn’t overwhelm users with unnecessary information.
+Of course, it’s a writer’s job to create appropriate text, but designers still need to collaborate with them to make sure the text will fit a design.

-Legibility level highly relies on how much space there is between letters, words, and text lines.
-Tracking, kerning and leading are the processes of white space adjustment between the typographic elements.
+Legibility highly depends on the spacing between letters, words, and text lines.
+Tracking, kerning, and leading are the processes of adjusting the white space between typographic elements.
 White space is the area between elements in a design composition.

-A lack of white space may end in the bad legibility of copy content because it is difficult to distinguish words that are placed too tight to each other.
-Appropriate white space brings a visual relief to users’ eyes and allows going easily from one word to another, from one line to the next.
-However, try not to overuse it otherwise it can ruin text unity.
+A lack of white space may result in poor legibility of copy because it is difficult to distinguish words when they are placed too tightly together.
+Appropriate white space provides visual relief for users’ eyes and allows them to move easily from one word to another and from one line to the next.
+However, try not to overuse it; otherwise, it can ruin text unity.

 Build typography like a scientist, revise like an artist

 Typography is a complex science consisting of many rules and regulations.
-Those who covered them are able to create clean working typography.
-However, it’s is not enough.
-Clients always require originality and emotion but it can’t be done only by following the written instruction.
+Those who cover them can create clean, well-designed typography.
+However, it’s not enough.
+Clients always require originality and emotion, but it can’t be achieved solely by following written instructions.

 Colorful typography needs thoughtfulness

-Among the advantages of colorful typography, let’s mention the element of emotion it adds to any UI as well as the ability to highlight points of interest for users.
-Moreover, each color may transfer a certain message since it has an influence on users’ minds and behavior.
+Among the advantages of colorful typography, let’s mention the emotional impact it adds to any UI and its ability to highlight points of interest for users.
+Moreover, each color may transfer a certain message since it influences users’ minds and behavior.

 To take all the benefits, colorful typography should be applied thoughtfully and carefully because it’s easy to turn UI into colorful chaos.
 Here is the useful checklist for this case:

 Make it contrast.
-A big problem that colorful typography may bring is bad legibility.
-The proper contrast between the fonts and background will help to avoid it.
-However, make sure the contrast looks pleasant and doesn’t hurt the eyes.
+A major problem with colorful typography is poor legibility.
+Proper contrast between the fonts and background will help to avoid this.
+However, ensure the contrast looks pleasant and doesn’t hurt the eyes.

 Don’t use too many colors.
 Again, try not to turn UI into a mess.
 Too many colors look distractive and amateur.